zowe/zowe-cli/docs/SDKGuidelines.md

 A CLI plugin monorepo should contain only two packages:
 * One CLI package (e.g., `@zowe/cics-for-zowe-cli`)
 * One SDK package (e.g., `@zowe/cics-for-zowe-sdk`)

+A CLI plugin monorepo may also contain a VSCode Extension.

 ## Package Versioning